Legacy-Edition-Minigames/Website/_posts/faq/0002-1-1-bedrock.markdown

 image: /assets/faq/bedrock.png
 permalink: /faq/bedrock
 type: faq
+preview-text: |
+  Bedrock edition works very different than Java Edition under the hood, this means just Geyser alone is not enough to make LEM playable on bedrock.
 main-text: |
   Bedrock edition works very different than Java Edition under the hood, this means just Geyser alone is not enough to make LEM playable on bedrock.